-The land proposed for the construction of the fencing and use of the drill, portable generator, and tractors is used for agricultural purposes.
+The land proposed for the installation of the greenhouse, solar panels, and cisterns is used for agricultural purposes.
 Therefore, there is no change in land use associated with the project.
 Some ground disturbance will be required.

 Structure of this Environmental Review Report (ERR).